openshift/ci-ns-ttl-controller/README.md

 # ci-ns-ttl-controller

-This controller manages hard and soft TTLs for namespaces in order to stop resource leaks from test workloads.
-TTLs can be configured for a namespace by annotating the namespace:
+This tool implements a Kubernetes controller that manages hard and soft times-to-live (TTLs) for namespaces in order to ensure that namespaces do not persist in order stop resource leaks from test workloads.
+TTLs can be configured for a namespace by annotating the namespace either at creation time or at any later point:

 | TTL Type |       Annotation Key       |         Annotation Value         |                                                       Description                                                      |
 | -------- | -------------------------- | -------------------------------- | ---------------------------------------------------------------------------------------------------------------------- |